wenwei202/caffe/README.md

   }
 }
 ```
- - Config the database, network and caffemodel paths in `examples/caffenet_classifier.py` and run it to start profile.
+ - Configure the paths of database, network and caffemodel  in [examples/caffenet_classifier.py](/examples/caffenet_classifier.py) and run it to start profile.
 Make sure you correctly configured the `conv_mode` in each convolutional layer in the `deploy.prototxt`.
-Then, you will get the profiling results showing which modality of convolution is using and what is the computation time for each layer:
+Then, you will get the profiling results showing which implementation of convolution is using and what is the computation time for each layer:
    - `Dense Scheme Timing` -> `LOWERED_GEMM`
    - `Compressed Row Storage Timing` -> `LOWERED_CSRMM`
    - `Concatenation Timing` -> `LOWERED_CCNMM`